Canon G1 X Mark III vs Olympus TG-5

 It is notable that the G1X Mark III has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the G1X Mark III and the TG-5 are recent models that feature in their makers' current product line-up.
 The TG-5 replaced the earlier Olympus TG-4, while the G1X Mark III followed on from the Canon G1 X Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Olympus websites.

 Review summary: Canon G1 X Mark III vs Olympus TG-5